scidash/neuronunit/README.md

 # Description
-* A very Python native model-data optimization toolchain derived from ***neuronunit*** and tightly interfaced with other community supported modules for that supply standardised: feature extraction, data scraping and model simulation.
+* A very Python native model-data optimization toolchain derived from ***neuronunit*** and tightly interfaced with other community supported modules which yield standard workflows in: feature extraction, data scraping and model simulation.
 * A collection of compact, parsimonious biological neuronal models, implemented in community supported python modules and  interfaced into a fast data driven muliti-objective optimization routine (numba, dask etc).
-* Brian2 and dask interoperability ships with the most minimal install.
-A wide range of interfaces and simulator backend support: Allen-SDK, PyNN and NEURON are provided with an easy to use [Docker container](docker pull russelljarvis/efel_allen_dm).
+* Neo, elephant, Brian2 and dask interoperability ships with the most minimal install.
+A wide range of feature extraction, data source, and interfaces and simulator backend support: NeuroML-DB, NeurML, Allen-SDK, PyNN and NEURON are provided with an easy to use [Docker container](docker pull russelljarvis/efel_allen_dm).
 * Brian2 Interoperability ships with the most minimal install.
 A wide range of interfaces and simulator backend support: Allen-SDK, PyNN and NEURON are provided with an [easy to use Docker container](https://github.com/russelljjarvis/docker-stacks-returned/blob/scidash/efel_dm/Dockerfile).